Financial Aid Appeal

 - Parent(s) payment of student loans for an older sibling

-If you have experienced an unusual or change in circumstances as described, you may complete the below financial aid appeal form.
+If you have experienced a special circumstance(s) as described, you may complete the financial aid appeal form below.
 Supporting documentation may be required.
 Additional financial assistance is determined on a case-by-case basis and may be in the form of a loan, employment, or grant.
 Submission of this form does not guarantee an adjustment or increase to your financial assistance.
 We will notify the student directly if eligibility for assistance can be improved.

 Please note: Financial aid appeals are processed as quickly as we can, but delays in processing may occur during peak times.
 Students are encouraged to pay their university bill on time and should not wait for the financial aid appeal to be processed.
 The student is responsible for any fees or finance charges accrued due to not paying their bill by the due date.
 It is our expectation that families will use all resources available to them to finance their education, including current salary, savings, investments, payment plans, and student/parent loans if necessary.
 Our decision is final and cannot be appealed to the U.S. Department of Education.